 PHYS1110.
 College Physics I (3); and, PHYS1110L.
 College Physics I Laboratory (1); or, PHYS2110.
 Physics for Science and Engineering I (3); and, PHYS2110L.
-Physics for Science and Engineering I Laboratory (1) Students who plan on graduate study are advised to acquire a reading knowledge of German or French. ^{} COMP4980 must be taken at Northwest Nazarene University Bachelor of Arts, Computer Science Objective: This program is for students who wish to pursue a liberal arts degree with some specialization in computer science, but do not intend to enter graduate school in Computer Science.
-Administrator: Chair, Department of Mathematics and Computer Science Requirements: 66 credits including 36 in computer science COMP1220.
+Physics for Science and Engineering I Laboratory (1) Students who plan on graduate study are advised to acquire a reading knowledge of German or French.
+Bachelor of Arts, Computer Science Objective: This program is for students who wish to pursue a liberal arts degree with some specialization in computer science, but do not intend to enter graduate school in Computer Science.
+Administrator: Chair, Department of Mathematics and Computer Science Requirements: 61-63 credits including 35-37 in computer science COMP1220.
 Introduction to Computer Science (3) COMP2220.
 Computer Programming in C++ (3); and, COMP2220L.
-Computer Programming in C++ Laboratory (1) COMP2260.
+Computer Programming in C++ Laboratory (1) One course from: COMP2040.
+Introduction to Web Development (3); or, COMP2040.
+Introduction to Web Development (3); or,COMP2260.
 Event-Driven Programming (3); and, COMP2260L.
 Event-Driven Programming Laboratory (1) COMP2630.
 Computer Architecture (3) COMP2750.
 Data Structures (3) COMP3330.
 Database Design and Programming (3); and, COMP3330L.
 Database Design and Programming Laboratory (1) COMP3370.
 Systems Analysis and Design (3) COMP3630.
-Networks and Data Communications I (3) Choose one of the following:
+Networks and Data Communications I (3) COMP3970.
+Introduction to Senior Project (1) COMP4680.
+Software Development Project (4); or, COMP4970.
+Research (1-3) COMP4980.
+Senior Seminar/Capstone (1) MATH2240.
+Elementary Statistics (3) MATH2310.
+Discrete Mathematics (3) Twenty credits in a specific area of concentration approved by the Department Chair.
+Choose one of the following: